Range Map

 The Diamond DA50 RG is a five-seat, single-engine high-performance retractable composite aircraft, the production realisation of a model name that drifted across more than a decade of false starts at Diamond before reaching customers.
 The DA50 designation was first floated around 2007 as a planned Super Star concept; production stalled multiple times.
 The aircraft that finally shipped is a clean-sheet design powered by the 300 hp Continental CD-300 turbodiesel, with hydraulic trailing-link retract gear, gull-wing forward doors, and full Garmin G1000 NXi avionics with GFC 700 autopilot.
 EASA type certificate awarded 9 September 2020; FAA certification followed 25 July 2023, with first U.S. customer deliveries in summer 2023.
 Only one variant ships: there is no DA50 family, the RG is the line.

 For the GA buyer, the DA50 RG occupies a niche in the five-seat high-performance single bracket with two distinguishing characteristics.
 It is the only modern clean-sheet design in this bracket and the only Jet-A1 piston-diesel entrant.
-The natural cross-shop set is the Cirrus SR22 (four-seat composite, parachute, fixed gear, avgas), the Beechcraft Bonanza 36 (six-seat retractable benchmark, avgas), the Mooney Acclaim Ultra and Cessna TTx (the other piston retracts at this speed envelope, both now out of production), and the pressurized Piper M350 at the upper end.
+The natural cross-shop set is the Cirrus SR22 (four-seat composite, parachute, fixed gear, avgas), the Beechcraft Bonanza 36 (six-seat retractable benchmark, avgas), the Mooney Acclaim Ultra and Cessna TTx (the other piston retracts at this speed envelope, both now out of production), and the pressurised Piper M350 at the upper end.
 List price of approximately $1.15M base or $1.24M as-equipped places it within $50,000 to $100,000 of a Diamond DA62 twin and well above SR22 territory, which is a real point of internal-line and competitive friction.

 Key Features for GA Buyers